magnitov/protease_annotation_pipeline/README.md

 ## Implementation

 #### Step 1: Annotating the dataset
 First, proteases are annotated with ligand and protein PDB chains, EC number, UniProt and MEROPS IDs.
-The search for EC number and UniProt ID is performed using the obtained PDBsum database file, and the search for MEROPS ID is performed via UniProt REST API.
+The search for EC number and UniProt ID is performed using the obtained PDBsum database file, and the search for MEROPS ID is performed with UniProt REST API.
 Second, the protein chains bound to the ligand are annotated with a list of the catalytic residues.
 This step is performed using the obtained M-CSA database file.

 **NOTE:** If any protein chains are not annotated with catalytic residues, one can perform a homology search using the protease sequence in order to infer them.